Sennheiser HD 4.40 BT Headphones

 Using The CapTune App For Personalizing EQ

-The CapTune App is a free to download and fully-compatible with Apple and Android phones.
+The CapTune App is free to download and fully compatible with Apple and Android phones.
 Once you download the app, you are given a variety of EQ choices.
 You can use one of the built-in presets, or create your own EQ settings.

 If you create your own EQ setting, you can name it, save it, and store it on your phone.
 If you want to, you can create multiple personalized settings for specific genres.

 Another interesting feature is the ability to create individual sound profiles for specific activities.
 For example, you can have one setting for running, one for the airplane, one for biking, and another separate set for your commute.

 Drawbacks & Compatibility Concerns

 Overall, the app is pretty easy to control and fairly user-friendly.
 Although the music does sound noticeably better using CapTune, there are a few pretty major drawbacks.

 Both drawbacks revolve around its limited compatibility.
 As of now, CapTune is not fully optimized for use with a tablet, laptop, or PC.
 It’s only compatible with digital music files that you’ve downloaded directly to your phone or streaming music using Tidal.